Nickchapman3773/Uranium-Fever/README.md

 - Set `Framerate Limiter` to `Front Edge Sync`.'
 - Optionally enable `On-Screen Display Support` and use the `X,Y Coordinate Buttons` at the bottom to adjust On-Screen FPS display location.
 - Minimize RTSS back to the System Tray.

-> [!warning]
-> RTSS can only be connected to a single instance of FalloutNV.exe at a time.
-This means that if you have it connected to a different modded installation of Fallout New Vegas, you need to delete that profile in RTSS and create a new profile.

 ## Performance Profile
 > [!tip]